 10. Treat your home well.

 How well you treat your living space determines how it will treat you.
-Keep it clean with non-toxic, natural cleaners (download free formulas and labels here).
+Keep it clean with non-toxic, natural cleaners (see my favourite formulas here).
 Make a habit of tidying up clutter before it gets out of control.
 Fix small things like scuffed trim or peeling wallpaper.
 Make your bed every day.
 Don't leave walls in a spare room bare and sad.
 Give your home some love, and it will love you back.